-For correctly decoding CAN bus data and making trigger stable, the bus configuration, trigger mode set and trigger level need to be adjusted.
+For correctly decoding CAN and CAN FD(optional) bus data and making trigger stable, the bus configuration, trigger mode set and trigger level need to be adjusted.

 Left swipe or to open the bus configuration menu, the signal source needs to be set, and the signal type and baud rate are set according to measured signal; the setting method is the same as that of UART and will not be repeated here.
 See Figure 12-14: